Overview of how .NET Core is versioned

 Relationship to .NET Standard versions

 .NET Standard consists of a .NET reference assembly.
 There are multiple implementations specific to each platform.
-The reference assembly contains the definition of .NET all the versions of .NET Standard.
-Each implementation fulfills the .NET Standard contract on the specific platform. .NET Standard usually refers to the reference library.
+The reference assembly contains the definition of .NET APIs which are part of a given .NET Standard version.
+Each implementation fulfills the .NET Standard contract on the specific platform.
 You can learn more about .NET Standard in the article on .NET Standard in the .NET Guide.

 MAJOR.MINOR versioning scheme.

-PATCH level isn't useful for .NET Standard because if exposes only an API (no implementation) and by definition any change to the API would represent a change in the feature set, and thus a new
+PATCH level isn't useful for .NET Standard because it exposes only an API specification (no implementation) and by definition any change to the API would represent a change in the feature set, and thus a new

-The implementations on each runtime may be updated, typically as part of the runtime release, and thus not evident to the programmers using .NET Standard on that platform.
+The implementations on each platform may be updated, typically as part of the platform release, and thus not evident to the programmers using .NET Standard on that platform.

 |.NET Core||.NET Standard|